mattguev/hoop-dreams/README.md

 # Fantasy Basketball Game Predictor

 ## Motivation
 Fantasy Basketball puts players in the shoes of a general manager (GM) building their team to compete over the course of an NBA season.
 But not everyone realizes how tight those shoes can be.
-The game tasks its players with navigating the issues that real GMs get paid millions to figure out alongside an office of professional coaches, trainers, and scouts:
+Players are tasked with navigating the sort of questions that real GMs get paid millions to figure out alongside an office of professional coaches, trainers, and scouts:

-- "Can I win if I build my team around this superstar's skillset?"
+- "Which superstar can I build my team around?"
-- "Do I trust Anthony Davis to stay healthy for the season if I draft him?"
+- "Do I trust Anthony Davis to stay healthy if I trade for him?..."
-- "How likely is this rookie to immediately make an impact?"
+- "How soon will it take this rookie to figure things out and start impacting games?"
-- "No seriously, Anthony Davis is available in the 4th round and I'm up next..."
+- "Is this player available right now because he's undervalued, or because people know something I don't?"

-New managers are constantly bombarded with decisions and forced to see the consequences play out in real-time.
-They learn, sooner or later, to put their money where their mouth is.
-And I love that.
+- "...aaand Anthony Davis is out for the season again, which Free Agents can I drop him for?"

-## The Rules
+Confronted with endless choices and forced to see the consequences play out in real-time, new managers quickly learn to put their money where their mouth is.

-An overview of the format I play (Head-to-Head, 9-Categories):
+## The Rules (Head-to-Head, 9-Categories)
   - A league starts its season with managers each selecting ("drafting") 10-16 players.
 Draft order is based on a random draw.
   - Every week, managers are matched up with an opponent from their league.
   - Managers compete to win 9 categories: \